We are tireless advocates for change, working to create maximum impact for children, families, and communities.

 Super Power I’d Like To Have: Creation (creating anything out of nothing).

-Super Power I’d Like to Have: Time Traveler.
+Super Power I’d Like to Have: Control of the elements

 Monica is a self-proclaimed lifelong learner dedicated to uplifting communities to achieve systems-level change.
 With experience spanning across the public, nonprofit, and private sectors around the Bay Area, she works to maximize interdisciplinary and collaborative approaches to social impact initiatives.
 Monica is a Master of Social Welfare candidate at UC Berkeley’s School of Social Welfare.
 She received her Bachelor of Arts degree in Communication Studies at the University of San Francisco with a minor in Public Service and Community Engagement.